reactjs/react-rails/README.md

 LibV8 itself is already [beyond version 7](https://github.com/cowboyd/libv8/releases/tag/v7.3.492.27.1) therefore many serverside issues are caused by old JS engines and fixed by using an up to date one such as [MiniRacer](https://github.com/discourse/mini_racer) or [TheRubyRhino](https://github.com/cowboyd/therubyrhino) on JRuby.

 ### HMR
-Hot Module Replacement is [possible with this gem](https://stackoverflow.com/a/54846330/193785) as it does just pass through to Webpacker.
+Hot Module Replacement is [possible with this gem](https://stackoverflow.com/a/54846330/193785) as it does just pass through to Shakapacker.
 Please open an issue to let us know tips and tricks for it to add to the wiki.

 Sample repo that shows HMR working with `react-rails`: [https://github.com/edelgado/react-rails-hmr](https://github.com/edelgado/react-rails-hmr)